MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-The Microsoft Fabric *Utilization and Metrics* app, also known as the *metrics app*, is designed to provide monitoring capabilities for Power BI Premium capacities.
+The *Microsoft Fabric Capacity Metrics* app, also known as the *metrics app*, is designed to provide monitoring capabilities for Power BI Premium capacities.
 Use this guide to install the app.

 ## Prerequisites